This post may contain affiliate links. Please read our disclosure policy.

 - sour cream - Or Greek yogurt

-- dried onion flakes – Packed with onion flavor and a great alternative to fresh onions
+- dried onion flakes – Packed with onion flavor and a great alternative to fresh onions because there's no chopping required.

 - garlic cloves - You can use garlic powder, but I recommend fresh garlic if possible.